erikgeel/gettingandcleaningdata/README.md

 Change the parameter of the setwd function call to the working directory/folder (i.e., the folder where these the R script file is saved).
 Run the R script run_analysis.r.

-Tidy dataset file Data,tidy.txt (tab-delimited text) Codebook file codebook.md (Markdown)
+Tidy dataset file Data.tidy.txt (tab-delimited text) Codebook file codebook.md (Markdown)